 |

-In this live action lecture, the teacher helps to clear up the confusion between during and while.
+The teacher helps to clear up the confusion between during and while.
 The word “during” it is followed by a noun.
 For example, during the flight I slept a lot.
 The word "while" is followed by a verb.
-For example, while...
-I was flying I slept a lot.
-Narrator gives many examples.
+For example, while I was flying I slept a lot.
+N...arrator gives many examples.
 Clear examples and teaching.
-(2:52)
+(02:52)

 [more]